Narashiman-K/SidebarShowAnnotationTextNotType/README.md

 ## Support, Issues and License Questions

-PSPDFKit offers support for customers with an active SDK license via [PSPDFKit Support](https://pspdfkit.com/support/request/).
+PSPDFKit offers support for customers with an active SDK license via [PSPDFKit Support](https://Nutrient.io/support/request/).

-Are you [evaluating our SDK](https://pspdfkit.com/try/)?
+Are you [evaluating our SDK](https://nutrient.io/try/)?
 That's great, we're happy to help out!
-To make sure this is fast, please use a work email and have someone from your company fill out our [sales form](https://pspdfkit.com/sales/).
+To make sure this is fast, please use a work email and have someone from your company fill out our [sales form](https://nutrient.io/sales/).

-## About

-This project allows selecting text to start reading using speech synthesis, extracting the selected text, and highlighting the selected text using highlight text annotation.

 ## Author